SwoosOfficial/molybdenum-beta/README.md

 molybdenum-beta
 ===============

-MB is a python based math interpreter and operator:
+molybdenum-beta is a python based math interpreter and operator:

 # Table of Contents:
+1. General Documentation
-1. History of Changes
+2. History of Changes
-2. Known Issues
+3. Known Issues

+# 1. General Documentation:
+* The Script is only able to run natively on Unix based systems, where python itself is installed to
-# 1. History of Changes:
+# 2. History of Changes:
 ## v1.0.0:
 * Works like a pocket calculator, supports all trigonometric function, misc roots, logarithms and exponential functions.
 * New Features: